FREE BLACKWORK COURSE · LESSON ONE

 Great when you don't have coaster hardware or want a hand-finished look.

-Decide on the size of your finished coasters, leaving as much empty fabric around the stitching as you like.
-Cut your fabric to size ensuring the design is centered.
+Steps: Decide on the size of your finished coasters, leaving as much empty fabric around the stitching as you like.
+Cut your fabric to size ensuring the design is centred.

 The fusible backing helps to prevent your fabric fraying.